 Human genetics and genomics have become central to many aspects of medical research as the understanding of how genetic variation influences disease susceptibility is increasingly important in defining risk and etiological models [1].
 Over the past few decades, substantial technological advances and more efficient analytical approaches have permitted finer-scale interrogation of genetic variation.
 Despite these advances, Africa and African researchers have contributed relatively little to genetics/genomics research likely due to several factors including the burden of infectious diseases and the limited access to genetic testing facilities.
 Therefore, African researchers including those from the diaspora, and researchers interested in Africa convened in Accra, Ghana to create the African Society of Human Genetics (AfSHG) in 2003.
 The objectives were to provide a forum for African researchers in the field of genetics and genomics to meet, interact and collaborate, and to equip African scientists in infrastructure and practical knowledge to contribute to international research [2].
 The goal was to bring to the forefront the importance of studying African populations and help develop solutions for the burden of common and rare diseases across the African continent.

 Since then the AfSHG has fostered the formation of national human genetics societies in several countries and launched initiatives to boost genetic research on the African continent, including the Human Heredity and Health in Africa (H3Africa) and Harnessing Data Science for Health Discovery and Innovation in Africa (DS-I Africa) [2-5].
 The 12th conference of the AfSHG was co-organized with the first congress of the Malian Society of Human Genetics (MSHG) and was held September 18-21, 2019 in Bamako.
-The main theme of the conference was “Human genetics and Genomics as a Unifying Factor of Harmony and Progress in Africa”.
+The main theme of the conference was “Human Genetics and Genomics as a Unifying Factor of Harmony and Progress in Africa”.
 One hundred seventy-two delegates from 24 countries attended this high-level scientific meeting (Figure 1).
 This meeting provided an excellent opportunity for Malian scientists and all the attendees to learn about the latest updates and knowledge in genetics.
-Special sessions were dedicated to several research topic including and ethical, legal, and social issues.
+Special sessions were dedicated to several research topics including ethical, legal, and social issues.

 Highlights of the 12th conference

-Young investigators forum (YIF): as per the AfSHG tradition, a day prior to the main conference was used to give young researchers the opportunity to present their work in humans genetics [6].
-The Young Investigator Forum was held in the International Center for Conferences of Bamako (CICB) on September 18, 2019, with nearly 200 participants.
+Young Investigators Forum (YIF): as per the AfSHG tradition, a day prior to the main conference was used to give young researchers the opportunity to present their work in human genetics [6].
+The Young Investigator Forum was held at the International Center for Conferences of Bamako (CICB) on September 18, 2019, with nearly 200 participants.
 Overall, 26 oral presentations and 15 posters were scheduled for that day.
 At this forum, different aspects covering the genetics of rare and common diseases including infectious diseases, cancers, hematological diseases, and hereditary neurological diseases were discussed by young researchers.
 In addition, a special workshop on scientific writing was facilitated by Taahira Goolam Hoosen, an expert from the University of Cape Town in South Africa.
 This forum was organized by the young researchers themselves under the supervision of their mentors.
 All the sessions were chaired by young researchers who are emerging as junior experts in different aspects of genetics.
 This day was a testament to the AfSHG intention to facilitate intellectual exchange and network between young researchers from Africa and prepare them to be leaders of the AfSHG and genetic research on the continent.
 A talk was given by Prof. Ambroise Wonkam, the current president of the AfSHG entitled “How to inspire and improve the next generation of African scientists”?
 Access to this forum was free to allow participation by the maximum of young professionals, so they could benefit from this unique opportunity to network with other young researchers and be in touch with current science.

 Main conference: the main conference took place from September 19 to 21st in Bamako.
 During these three days, researchers from Africa, Europe, and America shared their scientific findings covering most, if not all, aspects of human genetics.
 The opening ceremony was chaired by the Ministry of Higher Education and Research.
 In total, three keynote speakers, 15 invited speakers and 31 speakers selected via abstract review presented their work in seven sessions as follows: after the inaugural ceremony, Prof. Muntaser Ibrahim (Department of Molecular Biology, University of Khartoum, Sudan) gave the first keynote address on the topic of “Human genome as foreteller”.

-Genetics of infectious diseases: before this session, a plenary session was given by Prof Abdoulaye Djimdé (Faculty of Pharmacy, USTTB, Mali) on the genetic diversity of both parasites responsible of malaria and the human host, particularly in an African population.
+Genetics of infectious diseases: before this session, a plenary session was given by Prof Abdoulaye Djimdé (Faculty of Pharmacy, USTTB, Mali) on the genetic diversity of both parasites responsible for malaria and the human host, particularly in an African population.
 This talk highlighted how little was known regarding the genetic diversity of the malaria parasites.
 Prof Youssef Idaghdour, Center for Genomics and Systems Biology New York University Abu Dhabi, United Arab Emirates, identified both genetic and environmental determinants of host response to malaria that remains a major public health concern for Africans.
-Dr Mogomotsi S Matshaba (Botswana-Baylor Children's Clinical Center of Excellence) spoke on the relevant historical perspective on the evolution of TB and HIV in Africa, which remain a public health concerns in many African countries.
+Dr Mogomotsi S. Matshaba (Botswana-Baylor Children's Clinical Center of Excellence) spoke on the relevant historical perspective on the evolution of TB and HIV in Africa, which remain a public health concerns in many African countries.

-Genomic medicine: before this session, Prof Michele Ramsay (University of the Witwatersrand, South Africa) gave a plenary talk on the use of pan-African GWAS to detected associations with previously associated lead single nucleotide variants (SNVs) and novel SNVs at known gene loci for lipid traits.
+Genomic medicine: before this session, Prof Michele Ramsay (University of the Witwatersrand, South Africa) gave a plenary talk on the use of Pan-African GWAS to detect associations with previously associated lead single nucleotide variants (SNVs) and novel SNVs at known gene loci for lipid traits.
 The highly associated novel locus, GATB was also discussed in relation to lipoprotein-cholesterol (LDL-C) in African populations.
 Prof Ambroise Wonkam (University of Cape Town, South Africa) spoke on “Genetic Medicine of African populations”, during which he highlighted the necessity of conducting genetic studies in Africa because of its unique genetic diversity and its potential contribution to global efforts to understand human traits.

 Cancer and developmental genetics: the speakers developed themes including the role of genetics in growth disorders and the particular challenges in Africa (Prof Léon Mutesa, University of Rwanda, Rwanda).
 Dr Oumar Samassékou´s (USTTB, Mali) talk on “The 3D Nuclear Organization of Telomere as a Genomic Exploration Tool in Cancer” revealed that the 3D telomere profile can help differentiate pathological groups of cancers, predict progression-free survival and overall survival.

-Genetics of rare diseases and hemoglobinopathies: in this session Prof Ghada El-Kamah (University of Cairo, Egypt) advocated for the establishment of a genodermatoses registry and a clinical database that is currently absent in most developing countries.
+Genetics of rare diseases and hemoglobinopathies: in this session, Prof Ghada El-Kamah (University of Cairo, Egypt) advocated for the establishment of a genodermatoses registry and a clinical database that is currently absent in most developing countries.
 Dr Ahmed Yasir from UK discussed the cellular pathogenesis of rare variants that increase risk for neurodevelopmental disorders.
 Other relevant diseases including sickle cell anemia and novel clinical and/or genetic variants implicated in several hereditary neurological conditions were also discussed, confirming the role of genetic heterogeneity in an African population.

 Ethical, social, and legal aspects: this session recognized ethics as a key component of research, especially genetic research.
 It is not acceptable to conduct proper biomedical research without social, legal ethical considerations.
 In this session, experts in research ethics developed ethical principles that should guide clinical and genetic research with human subjects enrolled in resource-limited settings by considering socio-cultural context.
 Prof Coulibaly Souleymane (USTTB, Mali) Mali spoke on “Problems of returning the genetic testing results at the Teaching Hospital of Point G” with emphasis on the particular social and cultural contexts in Mali that make the work more difficult.